 Gas springs ages and you soon or later have to replace them.
 You notice it when it can hold the hood open.

 As usual when you plan to use the car you find something new to repair.
-This time it was the gas damper to the hood lift support that had broken down during the winter.
+This time it was the gas spring to the hood lift support that had got broken during the winter.

 There is only one gas spring, it's on the left side seen from back, right here.

 In Europe where I live it could be difficult to find spare parts to Chrysler Crossfire.
 After I have read a lot of information on the internet I understood that even this gas damper are used on the Mercedes SLK (R170), it was not so obvious because the hood and bodies look so different on these two cars.

 When knowing this it was much easer to find suppliers of this spare part and at much lower cost, from 20 to 80 Euro.
 But don't order anything until I have tested that it really fits.

 Here how it looks, the gas damper is mounted inside a plastic tube, normally you only replace the gas damper, be carefully to not destroy the plastic tube.